zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-title.md

     </kendo:chart-categoryAxisItem-title>

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:chart-categoryAxisItem-title-border

 The border of the title.

-More documentation is available at [kendo:chart-categoryAxisItem-title-border](/api/wrappers/jsp/chart/categoryaxisitem-title-border).
+More documentation is available at [kendo:chart-categoryAxisItem-title-border](chart/categoryaxisitem-title-border).

 #### Example

     <kendo:chart-categoryAxisItem-title>
         <kendo:chart-categoryAxisItem-title-border></kendo:chart-categoryAxisItem-title-border>
     </kendo:chart-categoryAxisItem-title>